Costs and Fees Associated with Investments

 What are 12b-1 fees?

-An asset-based distribution fee authorized under Investment Company Act (ICA) Rule 12b-1 to pay for fund marketing, advertising, and compensation to selling broker-dealers.
+An asset-based distribution fee authorized under the Investment Company Act's distribution-and-service-fee rule to pay for fund marketing, advertising, and compensation to selling broker-dealers.

 - Cap: up to 1.00% per year total